Chadstone High School: School Symbols and Uniform

 In faith and decision wise" (composed by Haslam, Dombrain and Lamb.)

 Boys wore long or short grey trousers with a white shirt and black shoes (or desert boots).
-A maroon blazer and ties were worn in the 1960s and early 1970s but their use abated in the 1970s and a grey jumper became standard winter uniform.
+Maroon blazer and ties were worn in the 1960s and early 1970s, but their use abated in the 1970s, and a grey jumper became the standard winter uniform.
 No school cap or hat was worn.

 Girls wore a chequered dress in summer and a grey skirt, white shirt and grey jumper in winter.

 At formal events, such as concerts by the school's band or orchestra, boys and girls wore maroon blazers with the school emblem on the breast pocket.

 Sporting uniforms were variations of red and black, or sometimes red, black, and white.
-Typical was a red tee-shirt and black shorts for athletics.
+Typical was a red T-shirt and black shorts for athletics.